 The weekend before CWL General Meetings, there will be a gift basket for raffle in the church foyer.
 For a loonie you can buy a chance to win the gift basket and support Sasha and her family in Bolivia.
 The winner is drawn at the meeting.

-A special jar located in the Marian corner in the church sanctuary is where we collect pennies (and other donations) for Sister Maria Goretti and her special projects in Burundi, Africa.
-We also collect stamps and greeting cards for other mission projects.
+We collect stamps and greeting cards for various mission projects.
 Just label your items in a bag and drop them off at the Parish office.
 These donation will assist Sr. Cecily Graves with her Mission Council work for the Diocese of Calgary.

 On December 1st and 2nd, 2018 we hosted our annual Parish Bazaar.
 We had beautiful jewelry, flowers and other gifts, so it was a great opportunity for parishioners to do their Christmas shopping with unique, custom gifts.
 Here is a beautiful video showcasing our Christmas Bazaar: